-- Aim 1 – Support the implementation and utilization of reproducible OA and RA mouse models
+- Aim 1 – Support the implementation and utilization of reproducible mouse models of OA, RA, and bone fracture

 - Aim 2 – Provide measures of biomechanics, behavior, and function to assess mouse joint function